zeus-health/.github/PULL_REQUEST_TEMPLATE.md

 ## How will you know that this is working after deployment?

-**Reminder that you should only move your Jira ticket to "Done" once you've verified that it's been deployed and is functoining as expected in production**
+**Reminder that you should only move your Jira ticket to "Done" once you've verified that it's been deployed and is functioning as expected in production**

 Describe what steps will be taken to be confident that this code is behaving as expected once it is deployed.